 Here in CT my name is Pamela, but when I am in Senegal my name is Dagan Sall.
 Our church has adopted 2 villages there.
 Our mission: to share the love of God with our friends.
 Sometimes we wonder what God is doing choosing the people he chooses to do His mission work, that is the case with us.
 We are not bible scholars, we are not all that special, yet He chose our church to adopt them.
 Over the years we have answered God's call to provide them with tangible love in the form of mosquito nets, a health hut, food when their crops do not produce enough and then once a year we visit to encourage the church planter and continue developing relationships with the villagers.
 It is a true blessing to hear them say "We only see the Love of God when you come."
 That is a testament to Jesus, that is who they see when we come.
-Our next trip is being planned for April of 2024.
+Our next trip is being planned for Spring of 2027.

-We are back from this year's trip and I am so excited to be part of what god is doing in places far from home as well as near home.
+We are back from this year's trip and I am so excited to be part of what God is doing in places far from home as well as near home.

 Senegal loves their soccer and even in remote villages such as ours.
 A couple of our team mates put together a skills challenge for the youth.
 They had 2 age brackets and probably upwards of 40-50 kids in each bracket participate.
 At the end the 2 winners received some soccer items as gifts and first place medals.
 It was a fun filled afternoon.
 After that was done our team did present to the older kids their own Soccer Jerseys we had made back home and brought with us.
 My husband also collects soccer gear throughout the year to bring with us.
 We had 6 huge bags filled with soccer clothes, cleats, balls, socks etc.